-Royal Geographical Society (with IBG) (2019) Understanding migration within the UK.
-Case study. [online] Available at: http://www.rgs.org/geography/advocacy-and-impact/impact/understanding-migration-within-the-uk/.
+Royal Geographical Society (with IBG) (2012) Water policy in the UK.
+Policy briefing.
+Available at: http://www.rgs.org/geography/advocacy-and-impact/impact/water-policy-uk/.
 Last accessed on: <date>

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.